19hours/sg-statutes/Acts/Income Tax Act.md

 (15) In this section —

-“automation equipment” means any machinery or plant designed for the automation of functions or services in any office or factory within the meaning of section 6 of the Factories Act (Cap.104);
+“automation equipment” means any machinery or plant designed for the automation of functions or services in any office or factory within the meaning of section 5 of the Workplace Safety and Health Act 2006;

+[Act 7/2006 wef 01/03/2006]

 “certificate of entitlement” means a permit issued or deemed to be issued under section 10A of the Road Traffic Act (Cap.
 276);